| |

 Smoking-Meat.com is supported by its readers.
 We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-Place the brisket meaty side up (fat side down) on a cutting board or better yet, down into a large, deep foil pan to help contain the mess.
+Place the brisket fat cap side down on a cutting board or better yet, down into a large, deep foil pan to help contain the mess.

 Notice how you can see the strands of the meat and the direction that they run?
-This is called the grain but once we have rub on the meat, you won’t be able to see this grain direction
+This is called the grain.

 For this reason, it’s a good idea to mark this somehow so you’ll know how to slice it later.

-This side will be facing down in the smoker but let’s season it up before we flip it over.
+This side will be facing down in the smoker but let's season it up before we flip it over to fat cap up.

 I sometimes use mustard, spicy mustard, olive oil, barbecue sauce, etc. to create a sticky surface on the meat so the rub will stick.
 Rub is no good to anyone if it just simply falls off when you flip it over or when you are placing it on the smoker grate.
 A sticky surface under the rub fixes this problem.

-This time I decided to use molasses as it is very sticky, gives it great color when mixed with my original rub and tastes great as well.
+This time we'll use molasses as it is very sticky, gives it great color when mixed with my original rub and tastes amazing as well.

-Then use your hands or a cooking brush to spread it out all over this side of the brisket.
+Then use your hands or a cooking brush to spread it out.

-Sprinkle 4-6 heaping tablespoons of Jeff’s original rub onto the brisket and use your hands to spread it out over the top and sides.
+Sprinkle ¼ cup of Jeff's original rub onto the brisket and use your hands to spread it out over the top and sides.

 Let it sit for 5 minutes or so before flipping it over.